louispaulet/generative_website/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Privacy 🚦

+The project is GDPR compliant.
+The application does not collect, store or share any personal data.
+A dedicated [Privacy Policy](/privacy) page is available when running the site.

 ## Contact 📧

 - **Project Lead**: Louis Paulet - [louispaulet13@gmail.com](mailto:louispaulet13@gmail.com)